xdmushui/partner-center-sdk/develop/get-a-list-of-products.md

 ##### Azure VM reservations (Azure plan)

-Follow this example to get a list of products by country for Azure VM reservations that are applicable to Azure plan.
+Follow this example to get a list of products by country for Azure VM reservations that are applicable to Azure plan subscription resources.

 ```http
 GET https://api.partnercenter.microsoft.com/v1/products?country=US&targetView=AzureAzureReservationsVM&reservationScope=AzurePlan HTTP/1.1